 Semantic search solutions build on FAIRified data and allows, in this scenario, for any documents that mention any $GENE$ alongside anything from the $Liver Disease$ branch of a disease ontology, including subclasses like $nonalcoholic steatohepatitis$ to be passed to the LLM, with explainable provenance.

 So, we can see how retrieval methods may be used to resolve some of the issues around privacy, provenance, and relevance so long as your data is managed.
 BUT what happens if the data I want to look at is captured in structured datasets?
-Such as a labelled property graph?
+Such as a labeled property graph?
 Well, thankfully, LLMs are great at generating and understanding language.

 Codex, co-pilot, along with other examples, have demonstrated the utility of LLMs to develop code… so… why not use LLMs to convert natural language queries to specific syntactic query languages?
 Say, cypher, for querying a Neo4J knowledge graph (KG).